nilearn/dev-days-2020/_sections/intro.md

 We also hope to **highlight future directions** where we are especially excited to see **community-driven development** efforts.

-The talks for the Software Development and Scientific days will be freely available with public links shared on the event schedule.
+The talks for the Software Development and Scientific days will be freely available with public links shared [below](#joining).
-We strongly encourage registration for the Code Sprint, which can be done [here](/dev-days-2020/sprint.html)